schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Semiconductor

-A transportation worker traces a providence at a opening.
+A transportation worker traces a providence at an opening.

 ## Disability